Grief and Bereavement Resources

 *Groups are free but any donation is appreciated!

-PLEASE CHECK WITH THEIR WEBSITE TO FIND OUT WHAT IS AVAILABLE: Centre for Grief and Healing, we offer support for children and youth who have experienced the death of a loved one.
+Note: please check their website to find what is currently available.
+Centre for Grief and Healing, we offer support for children and youth who have experienced the death of a loved one.
 We support ages 6 and up through individual and group sessions.

 Children Services (Ages 6-13)